AlexMercedCoder/MercedUI_Template/readme.md

 ## Submitting your entry

-Submit a link to a repo of your submission as a github issue to this repository by April 30th to be considered for the prize.
+Submit a link to a repo and deployed version of your submission as a github issue to this repository by April 30th to be considered for the prize.